wookdev/wookdev.github.io/_posts/2015-06-11-the-martian-trailers.md

 almost everything in it as being in the book.
 So maybe, just maybe, this movie will be good.
 Maybe great.

+The teaser trailer:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Ue4PCI0NamI" frameborder="0" allowfullscreen></iframe>

-The trailer:
+The official trailer:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/2p7bgMxewxA" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ej3ioOneTy8" frameborder="0" allowfullscreen></iframe>

 And another "First Look" thing: